25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-- This form is driven by the state and user actions update the state. `handleSubmit` method is used to handle the form submit event.
+- This form is driven by the state and user actions update the state. `handleSubmit` method is used to handle the form submit event

 _Example_: